romland/xorzee/README.md

 - [x] ...optionally play audio, invoke remote URL or send mail on activity
 - [x] ...optionally signal external programs on activity (or end of)
 - [x] ...highly configurable (but sane out of the box)
+- [x] ...user interface to draw ignored areas (think: masks in other programs)
 - [ ] ...store meta-data of amount of activity in period (graph)
 - [ ] ...modern web-client that can handle multiple cameras
 - [ ] ...connect to any camera on the network to access _all_ cameras on network